GoogleChrome/web.dev/src/site/content/en/learn/accessibility/javascript/index.md

 of the modal without explicitly dismissing it.
 JavaScript is essential in properly trapping this focus.

 Don't do this:

-[CodePen example - Accessible JavaScript - Inaccessible modal pattern (React)]
+{% Codepen {
+user: 'cariefisher',
+id: 'rNYeEJX'
+} %}

 Do this:

-[CodePen - Accessible JavaScript - Accessible modal pattern (React)]
+{% Codepen {
+user: 'cariefisher',
+id: 'QWOEWNm'
+} %}

 ### Page level

 Similar to components, the focus needs to be maintained when a user navigates from page to page.
-This is especially true in single-page applications where there is no browser refresh, and all content is dynamically changed.
+This is especially true in single-page applications where there is [no browser refresh](https://marcysutton.com/prototype-testing-accessible-clientside-routing/), and all content is dynamically changed.
 Anytime a user clicks on a link to go to another page within your application, the focus is either kept in the same place or potentially placed somewhere else entirely.

 When transitioning between pages (or routing), the development team must decide where the focus goes when the page loads.
 There are multiple techniques to achieve this: